-- Review other training material available from industry sources such as the Community Transportation Association of America and the American Public Transportation Association websites. - Develop a set of competencies and trainings required to meet the safety related activities for each general staff category. - Develop expectations for ongoing safety training and safety meeting attendance. - Develop a training matrix to track progress on individuals and groups within the organization. - Adjust job notices associated with general staff categories to ensure that new personnel understand the safety related competencies and training needs and the safety related responsibilities of the job. - Include refresher training in all trainings and apply it to agency personnel and contractors.
+- Assess the training material available on the FTA PTASP Technical Assistance Center website. - Review other training material available from industry sources such as the Community Transportation Association of America and the American Public Transportation Association websites. - Adjust job notices associated with general staff categories to ensure that new personnel understand the safety related competencies and training needs and the safety related responsibilities of the job.